 My blog started as a way to capture those culinary adventures and share recommendations with friends and family.
 That’s why each of my trip reports has a food-centric theme.
 My readers know that they can rely on me to report back on where to eat (and where not to eat) around the world.

 What’s the one single thing people can do to get more miles?

 The short answer is credit card sign-up bonuses.

 But while sign-up bonuses are the “get rich fast” approach, I make sure to also use slow and steady methods which provide points and miles each month.
 On an annual basis, those monthly accruals can often add up to the same amount as a sign-up bonus or two.

-For example, I currently get 90,000 miles per year with my Chase Ink Cash card by earning the 5X Chase Ultimate Rewards points on my cable and wireless charges, and by earning American Airlines miles banking with BankDirect.
+For example, I currently get 90,000 miles per year with my Chase Ink Business Cash Credit Card by earning the 5% cash back (5X Chase Ultimate Rewards points) on my cable and wireless charges, and by earning American Airlines miles banking with BankDirect.